 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-An acrimonious dispute between rival groups over territory or a particular sphere of influence.‘in New Jersey, a turf war between attorneys and brokers has simmered for more than twenty years’
+An acrimonious dispute between rival groups over territory or a particular sphere of influence.

 - ‘Up to 70 teenage tearaways from rival gangs are terrorising residents and business owners in a turf war for Hawkell, a councillor has claimed.’